hridoymahmud71/e_wallet/README.md

 * You have to create the admin manually
 * Make sure the role of the admin in _users_ table is "admin", also make sure the _email_verified_at_ is a proper timestamp and is not _null_

-#### How to create a customer ? / How can a customer sign up ?
+#### How to create a user ? / How can a user sign up ?
-* Api for customer registration is implemented
+* Api for user registration is implemented
 * However in front end there is not option to sign up at this moment
-* You should use the given postman collection to sign up a new customer
+* You should use the given postman collection to sign up a new user